THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Leaders can directly apply many of Mahatma Gandhi’s core leadership principles to their leadership style.
 Leading with empathy never goes out of style, as its benefits toward employee empowerment are indisputable.

-Servant leadership, the style that perhaps best describes Gandhi’s leadership, has gained widespread acceptance over the more transactional, top-down leadership style of the industrial era.
+Servant leadership, the style that perhaps best describes Gandhi’s leadership, has gained widespread acceptance over the industrial era’s more transactional, top-down leadership style.
+Humility, self-reflection, inclusivity, and patience are all leadership virtues that are crucial to successful leadership in the post-industrial age.

 Authenticity, character, and an unwavering focus on personal growth were among Gandhi’s leadership strengths, helping him achieve deeds that have had a huge impact on the history of India and the world as a whole.